ndsev/zserio/doc/ZserioUserGuide.md

 **`-withSettersCode|-withoutSettersCode`**

 Enables/disables generation of the setter and additional constructors API for C++ extension.
-Setters are turned on by default but it will be deactivated when -withoutWriterCode is used.
+Setters are turned on by default but they will be deactivated when `-withoutWriterCode` is used.
 If you still want to generate setters API in that case use this option.

+> This parameter is currently supported by C++ generator only.

 **`-xml`**